-At the time of this writing, the $2,382 figure is also the income-cap, generally speaking, for access to the Pennsylvania Aging Waiver Program.
-The Aging Waiver program provides home and community-based services for those who might otherwise require nursing facility care but who can be safely cared for at home.
-The resource limit for Aging Waiver Program is $8,000, but as a general rule the applicant’s gross income needs to be at or under $2,382/month.
-There is a way to spend-down income to become eligible for Aging Waiver services, but it is not practical for many people, so although it is possible, it is not often pursued without the help of a lawyer.
-Most Pennsylvania seniors with gross income over $2,382/month are not able to access the Aging Waiver Program, and can more easily qualify for Medicaid benefits to pay for nursing home care.
+At the time of this writing, the $2,523 figure is also the income-cap, generally speaking, for access to the Pennsylvania Aging Waiver Program, also known as Medical Assistance Community HealthChoices.
+The Aging Waiver Program (HealthChoices) provides home and community-based services for those who might otherwise require nursing facility care but who can be safely cared for at home.
+The resource limit for Aging Waiver Program is $8,000, but as a general rule the applicant’s gross income needs to be at or under $2,523/month.
+There is a way to “spend-down income” to become eligible for Aging Waiver services, but it is not practical for many people, so although it is possible, it is not often pursued without the help of a lawyer.
+Most Pennsylvania seniors with gross income over $2,523/month are not able to access the Aging Waiver Program, and can more easily qualify for Medicaid benefits to pay for nursing home care.
 This is unfortunate since it is often preferable to care for loved ones at home and out of nursing facilities.

 Married Nursing Home Residents

 Calculating the resource limits in a spousal case is more complicated.
 Generally speaking, the spouse at home is permitted to protect half of the countable resources up to a statutory maximum, and subject to a statutory minimum.
 The 2022 maximum is $137,400, and the 2022 minimum is $27,480.